-Ladismith water infrastructure: 12 boreholes are currently operational and were drilled as part of the Ladismith Water Feasibility Study and drought relieve intervention.
-The 12 boreholes are currently capable of delivering approximately 30l/s to Ladismith.
-The borehole yields are not sufficient to enable the municipality to supply water to the town during dry periods.
-For future planning the building of the proposed Swartberg Dam is essential for water storage security.
-Drilling of additional boreholes are on the priority listings.
+Ladismith water infrastructure: 11 boreholes are currently operational and a twelfth to be equipped and connected during May-June 2020 - they were drilled as part of the Ladismith Water Feasibility Study and drought relieve intervention.
+The 11 boreholes are currently capable of delivering approximately 30l/s to Ladismith.
+The borehole yields are not sufficient to enable the Municipality to supply water to the town during dry periods as its total production is only approx. 75% of total demand from town which is 3.5 Ml/d.